Yuanzhe2333/SwarmSearch/README.md

 ### Indexing & Search

-- Uses Apache Lucene to create and manage a powerful reverse index for fast query retrieval.
+- Uses ElasticSearch to create and manage a powerful reverse index for fast query retrieval.
 - Tests multiple scoring algorithms, including BM25, TF-IDF, LMJelinekMercer, and DFR similarity models, to identify the best-performing solution.

 ### User Interface

-- Designed with React for a clean, intuitive user experience.
+- Designed with Vue.js for a clean, intuitive user experience.
 - Features advanced search capabilities, auto-complete suggestions, filters, and pagination.

-### Deployment

-- Backend services implemented using Spring Boot for efficient API handling.
-- Initial deployment on Apache Tomcat to test in a controlled environment.

 ## Evaluation and Testing